 Your decision does.
 Your choice.
 Your will.

 In this framework, you become your own savior.
 The cross is a down payment.
 The work you do by choosing Christ is the actual redemption.
-And if you are the one who ultimately saves yourself by your choice, then your salvation ultimately depends on you—not on Christ.
+And if you are the one who ultimately saves yourself by your choice, then your salvation ultimately depends on you — not on Christ.
+Which is precisely why faith itself must be a gift, or the cross unravels.

-This is why Paul can say with such devastating confidence: "I am sure that neither death nor life, nor angels nor rulers, nor things present nor things to come, nor powers, nor height nor depth, nor anything else in all creation, will be able to separate us from the love of God in Christ Jesus our Lord" (Romans 8:38-39).
+This is why Paul can say with such devastating confidence: "I am convinced that neither death nor life, neither angels nor demons, neither the present nor the future, nor any powers, neither height nor depth, nor anything else in all creation, will be able to separate us from the love of God that is in Christ Jesus our Lord" (Romans 8:38–39).
 Not because you hold on to Christ through sheer willpower, but because Christ holds you, and his grip is unbreakable.

 If the cross only offered possibility, this promise would be a lie.
 If the cross accomplishes actual salvation, it is the most precious assurance in all of Scripture.